merkibek/Openhab-SmartHouse/README.md

 ## Hardware parts
 This is the list of parts i used in this project:
 ```
-* Raspberry Pi 3b+
+Raspberry Pi 3b+
-* Wemos d1 mini
+Wemos d1 mini
-* Relay module
+Relay module
-* Power contoller
+Power contoller
-* 12V Fan
+12V Fan
-* LED - 3pcs
+LED - 3pcs
-* Wires
+Wires
 ```
 ## Code
-openHab server is runned on Raspberry Pi and it connects with Wemos ESP8266 module by MQTT protocol.
+OpenHab server is runned on Raspberry Pi and it connects with Wemos ESP8266 module by MQTT protocol.
 Wemos board handles and performs all commands.